 Council Offices, Receptions and Visitor Information Centre

-Tendring District Council offices and leisure centres are now closed to the public to protect you and our staff.
+Tendring District Council offices are currently closed to the public to protect you and our staff.

-The situation is fast moving and we aim to keep residents informed of updates as quickly as possible.
+The situation is ever changing and we aim to keep residents informed of updates as quickly as possible.
 If you need to contact the Council we would request that you do this in one of three ways if possible:

 - By telephone – our Customer Service team is manned and able to take your calls (9am to 5pm Monday to Thursday, 4.30pm Friday).
 If you know the team you want to speak to you can dial their direct line, if not call our switchboard on 01255 686868